-The 15 members of the accreditation advisory board have been appointed for initially three years by the Federal Ministry for Economic Affairs and Energy to serve from 2013 to 2016.
+The 16 members of the Accreditation Advisory Board were appointed by the Federal Ministry for Economic Affairs and Energy to serve from 2013 to 2016.

 Accreditation Body Act

 The Accreditation Body Act entered into force in August 2009.
-Its provisions regulate matters like the tasks and powers of the national accreditation body and the Accreditation Advisory Board.
+Its provisions regulate matters such as the tasks and powers of the national accreditation body and the Accreditation Advisory Board.

 According to Regulation (EC) No. 765/2008, accreditation is a sovereign activity.
 Deutsche Akkreditierungsstelle GmbH was entrusted with undertaking accreditations under the Accreditation Body Act ("entrusted entity").
 Further information about accreditation in Germany can be found at www.dakks.de.